 When television station SAS10 launched in Adelaide on 26 July 1965, the first program broadcast was The Bobo Show starring Charles ‘Hal’ Turner as Bobo the Clown.

-Hal Turner's daughter Gayle recently donated to the NFSA a large collection including Bobo costumes, scapbooks and memorabilia.
+Gail Kelly, Hal Turner's daughter, has donated to the NFSA a large collection including Bobo costumes, scapbooks and memorabilia.

-Relive - or discover - the popularity of Bobo in our new curated collection.
+Relive – or discover – the popularity of Bobo in our curated collection.

 Hal Turner started performing in vaudeville theatre when he was six years old.
 Having cut his teeth on the stage, he found himself in the right place at the right time when television began in Adelaide.